 Our vision is to be nationally and internationally recognized for utilizing interdisciplinary approaches to understand and enhance the well-being of children, youth and families in diverse contexts.
-We collectively aspire to teaching, research and practice that are socially and scientifically significant.
+We collectively aspire to teaching, research and practices that are socially and scientifically significant.
 We strive to implement initiatives that foster community engagement, build strengths, and reflect our commitment to be inclusive.

 The mission of the Department of Child and Family Studies is threefold: